 Soda ash is mildly hygroscopic.
 It will absorb atmospheric moisture to form an undesirable crust up to five centimeters thick.
 To prevent this soda ash should be stored in weather tight warehouses.
 Such warehouses should not be ventilated or subject to gross changes in the atmosphere.

 Silos with a bottom cone of greater than 40 degrees are acceptable, as are flat warehouses.

-All soda ash sold by ANSAC, and produced by our two U.S. suppliers, is manufactured in ISO 9001 certified plants.
+All soda ash sold by ANSAC is manufactured in ISO 9001 certified plants.
 A PDF copy of the Genesis Alkali certificate may be viewed and printed below.

 The primary responsibility for guaranteeing compliance with product specifications lies with the producers, but periodic sampling is conducted by ANSAC as follows:

 All quality complaints are handled through ANSAC’s sales offices.
 When laboratory analysis is required ANSAC contracts the work out to independent labs or utilizes Member company laboratories.